 950 Drug-Free Campus

-Last updated on: January 01, 2001
+Last updated on: December 10, 2021

-Authority: Approved by the Board of TrusteesThe Higher Education Act of 1965, as amended by the Drug-Free Schools and Communities Act Amendments of 1989, and the Drug-Free Workplace Act of 1988 require that each institution of higher education receiving federal funds implement a drug prevention program on its campus and certify its compliance with the law to the Secretary of Education.
-The act requires clear delineation of standards of conduct for employees and students, educational programs and materials which are to be available to them, and sanctions which will apply for failure to meet expectations.
+Indiana State University recognizes the health risks connected with illegal use of or abuse of a controlled substance and is dedicated to supporting employees and students who pursue treatment for substance abuse issues.
+The Higher Education Act of 1965, as amended by the Drug-Free Schools and Communities Act Amendments of 1989, and the Drug-Free Workplace Act of 1988 require that each institution of higher education receiving federal funds implement a drug prevention program on its campus and certify its compliance with the law to the Secretary of Education.
+The Act requires clear delineation of standards of conduct for employees and students, available educational programs and related materials and sanctions which will apply for failure to meet expectations.

-a.
-A verbal warning;
+- A verbal warning;

-b.
-A written warning;
+- A written warning;

-d.
-Referral to the Employee Assistance Program for evaluation, assessment, and counseling for possible treatment (employees);
+- Referral to the Employee Assistance Program for evaluation, assessment, and counseling for possible treatment (employees);

-e.
-Required participation in a drug or alcohol rehabilitation program;
+- Required participation in a drug or alcohol rehabilitation program;

-f.
-Suspension from duty and/or enrollment; and/or
+- Suspension from duty and/or enrollment; and/or

-g.
-Termination of employment under standard University procedures.
+- Termination of employment under standard University procedures.

-950.1.5 Grant or Contract Employees.
+950.2.4 Grant or Contract Employees.
 Certain grants and contracts awarded by federal, state, or local agencies or other grantors may require notification of the conviction.
 If the convicted employee is working under a grant or contract subject to the Drug-Free Workplace Act, ISU shall notify the grantor of the award of the employee’s conviction within ten (10) calendar days of receipt of such notice either from the employee or as otherwise received.

 Policy Administrator:Office of Finance and Administration